World Economic Forum’s AI head on how to protect human rights without stifling innovation

 Kay Firth-Butterfield is a busy person.
 She’s tasked with leading AI and machine learning efforts at the World Economic Forum (WEF) and the Centre for the Fourth Industrial Revolution.
-The center helps governments around the world, but many countries have yet to create AI policy.
+The center works with governments around the world, but many countries have yet to create an AI policy.
 Firth-Butterfield spoke with VentureBeat last week following a conversation with Irakli Beridze, head of the United Nations Center for Artificial Intelligence and Robotics, at the Applied AI conference in San Francisco.

 Since the launch of its Centre for the Fourth Industrial Revolution two years ago, the World Economic Forum has spawned efforts in the U.S. (San Francisco), China, India, and now the United Arab Emirates, Colombia, and South Africa.
-Only 33 of 193 U.N. member states have adopted unified national AI plans, according to FutureGrasp, an organization working with the United Nations.
+Only 33 of 193 United Nations member states have adopted unified national AI plans, according to FutureGrasp, an organization working with the UN.

 Firth-Butterfield recommends that businesses and governments recognize the unique data sets they have access to and create an AI policy that best serves their citizens or shareholders.
 Current examples include an effort to create a data marketplace for AI in India to help small and medium-sized business adopt the technology and an initiative underway in South Africa to supply AI practitioners with local data, instead of data from the United States or Europe.